fcampelo/CALANGO/cran-comments.md

     * Removed dependency on orphaned package 'taxize'.
     * Fixed minor bug that resulted in occasional errors in Windows.
     * Minor updates to documentation
+    * Fixed malfunction in retrieve_calanguize_genomes() that let to it wiping out existing files in the target directory.

 ## R CMD check results
 * Duration: 28.7s